TBAYtoday City Guide Live Banner

 Nearby: United States District Court, Oaklawn Cemetery, The Portico Cafe, Bello Bar and Kitchen

-The hotel’s eye-catching red letter sign stands out as you drive down I-275.
+Though the ritsy hotel’s name has changed from the Floridian Palace Hotel, the eye-catching red letter sign still remains a comforting slice of Downtown Tampa as you cruise down I-275.
 Fun fact: The sign was found in a rooftop storage room during a 2005 building cleaning.

 The Kapok Tree